percwg/perc-wg/double/draft-ietf-perc-double.md

 have a central Media Distributor device that receives media from endpoints and distributes it to other endpoints, but does not need to interpret or change the media content.
-For these systems, it is desirable to have one cryptographic context from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain RTP header information to be changed by the Media Distributor.
-At the same time, a separate cryptographic context provides integrity and optional confidentiality for the media flowing between the Media Distributor and the endpoints.
+For these systems, it is desirable to have one cryptographic key from the sending endpoint to the receiving endpoint that can encrypt and authenticate the media end-to-end while still allowing certain RTP header information to be changed by the Media Distributor.
+At the same time, a separate cryptographic key provides integrity and optional confidentiality for the media flowing between the Media Distributor and the endpoints.
 See the framework document that describes this concept in more detail in more detail in [@I-D.ietf-perc-private-media-framework].

-This specification defines an SRTP transform that uses the AES-GCM algorithm [@!RFC7714] to encrypt an RTP packet for the end-to-end cryptographic context as well as a hop-by-hop cryptographic context between the endpoint and the Media Distributor.
+This specification defines an SRTP transform that uses the AES-GCM algorithm [@!RFC7714] to provide encryption and integrity for an RTP packet for the end-to-end cryptographic key as well as a hop-by-hop cryptographic encryption and integrity between the endpoint and the Media Distributor.
 The Media Distributor decrypts and checks integrity of the hop-by-hop security.
 The Media Distributor MAY change some of the RTP header information that would impact the end-to-end integrity.
 The original value of any RTP header field that is changed is included in a new RTP header extension called the Original Header Block.
 The new RTP packet is encrypted with the hop-by-hop cryptographic algorithm before it is sent.
 The receiving endpoint decrypts and checks integrity using the hop-by-hop cryptographic algorithm and then replaces any parameters the Media Distributor changed using the information in the Original Header Block before decrypting and checking the end-to-end integrity.

-One can think of the double as a normal SRTP transform as encrypting the RTP in a way where things that only know half of the key, can decrypt and modify part of the RTP packet but not other parts of if including the media payload.
+One can think of the double as a normal SRTP transform for encrypting the RTP in a way where things that only know half of the key, can decrypt and modify part of the RTP packet but not other parts of if including the media payload.